skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+The threshold I have experienced and am describing is, I propose, a temporal rupture or portal.

+It may only become identifiable retrospectively, when the dancer returns to _dancing_ after having _been danced_.
+This is not because nothing was known in that alternate space of being danced, but because what is known there is not yet -- or perhaps not able to be -- organised as reflective cognition.

 - important distinction between authentic movement as form of therapy and what we were doing in the studio